RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Estimated Delivery Time: 30 minutes; Video Length: 5:59

 Identify the utility of authorized unmanned aircraft systems (UAS/drones) and the adverse impact of unauthorized use on incidents.

 - Consider additional activities and discussion questions pertinent to the location and agency.

 Facilitating the Discussion

 - Show the video.

-- Facilitate a discussion using the following scenario.
+- Facilitate a small or large group discussion using the scenario and discussion questions.

-Your crew is cutting direct fireline on an active fire edge within urban interface.
-You have two helicopters working with your crew.
-The helicopters are critical in cooling the edge of the fire in front of you and holding the fireline behind you.
-While checking the wind you see something small in the air.
-You think it is an unauthorized UAS.
+You and your crew are cutting direct fireline and working with two helicopters on an active fire edge in the wildland urban interface.
+The helicopters are critical in cooling the fire edge in front of the crew and in holding fireline behind you.
+As you are checking the wind, you see something small in the air.
+You think it is an unauthorized drone.